 Aircraft structure, surfaces, rigging, and systems assemblers fit, fasten, and install parts of airplanes, space vehicles, or missiles, such as the wings, fuselage, landing gear, rigging and control equipment, and heating and ventilating systems.

 Coil winders, tapers, and finishers wind wire coils of electrical components used in a variety of electric and electronic products, including resistors, transformers, generators, and electric motors.

 Electrical and electronic equipment assemblers build products such as electric motors, computers, electronic control devices, and sensing equipment.
-Automated systems have been put in place because many small electronic parts are too small or fragile for human assembly.
-Much of the remaining work of electrical and electronic assemblers is done by hand during the small-scale production of electronic devices used in all types of aircraft, military systems, and medical equipment.
+Automated systems have been put in place because many electronic parts are too small or fragile for human assembly.
+Much of the work of electrical and electronic assemblers is done by hand during the small-scale production of electronic devices used in all types of aircraft, military systems, and medical equipment.
 Production by hand requires these workers to use devices such as soldering irons.